dcdmm/RustStudy/d_advanced/src/bin/lifetime_base1_help.md

 * a reference with an explicit lifetime:&'a i32
 * a mutable reference with an explicit lifetime:&'a mut i32

+Rather than ensuring that a type has the behavior we want, lifetimes ensure that references are valid as long as we need them to be.

 ```rust
 // Note that we want the function to take string slices, which are references, rather than strings, because we don’t want the longest function to take ownership of its parameters.